Documentation

 npm install -g @clawzam/cli

-# 2. Initialize Clawzam with your ZAM API key
+# 2. Initialize clawzam with your ZAM API key

 clawzam init --zam-key zam_YOUR_KEY_HERE

-clawzam add brave-search --no-prompt
+clawzam add academic-search --no-prompt

 # 4. Start the daemon